ISibboI/evalexpr/README.md

 Operators that take numbers as arguments can either take integers or floating point numbers.
 If one of the arguments is a floating point number, all others are converted to floating point numbers as well, and the resulting value is a floating point number as well.
 Otherwise, the result is an integer.
+An exception to this is the exponentiation operator that always returns a floating point number.

 Values have a precedence of 200.